-A tragedy happened on a school trip to Algonquin park this summer.
+A tragedy happened on a school trip to Algonquin park in the summer of 2017.

 Jeremiah Perry, 15 years old, was on a canoe trip with other students from C.W.
 Jefferys Collegiate. he was swimming in Big Trout Lake when he slipped under the surface and didn’t come back up.
 According to the CBC report, “TDSB protocol requires that students pass a swim test in order to go on such a trip” and “of the 30 students on the trip who took the swim test, 15 failed.”